OJB-Quantum/Onris-Principles/README.md

 # Onris-Principles
-An Introduction to the core principles of Onri Jay Benally.
+An introduction to the core principles of Onri Jay Benally.

 ## The Core Principles of Onri Jay Benally
 - Self-sufficiency